Question: Does renovating a pool increase home value?

 ROI Ranges from 30-70%

 - For every $10,000 spent, expect to recover $3,000-$7,000 in home value.
+Homeowners should carefully consider how much money they are putting into pool renovations compared to the expected return.

 - Example: A $20,000 renovation in Southern California might add $12,000-$15,000, while in colder climates, it may add $6,000-$8,000.

 - High-end features (e.g., infinity edges) may have lower ROI but attract luxury buyers.
+Invest wisely in pool upgrades to maximize long-term value and enjoyment.

 Expert Quote: “Match renovations to your home’s price point and neighborhood for the best ROI,” says Emily Carter, a Texas real estate consultant.